oneoaas-golib/bosun/docs/expressions.md

 Returns the first key from the given lookup table with matching tags, this searches the built-in index and so only makes sense when using OpenTSDB and sending data to /index or relaying through bosun.

+Using the lookup function will set [unJoinedOk](/definitions#unjoinedok) to true for the alert.

 ## lookupSeries(series seriesSet, table string, key string) numberSet
 {: .exprFunc}

 Returns the first key from the given lookup table with matching tags.
 The first argument is a series to use from which to derive the tag information.
 This is good for alternative storage backends such as graphite and influxdb.

+Using the lookupSeries function will set [unJoinedOk](/definitions#unjoinedok) to true for the alert.

 ## map(series seriesSet, subExpr numberSetExpr) seriesSet
 {: .exprFunc}